-Our strategy is to maintain a sole focus on shallow water drilling services, leveraging decades of industry experience and an outstanding track record to provide best-in-class operations for our customers.
-Our vision is to be the international jack-up contractor of choice by delivering outstanding performance through our "fit-for-purpose" business strategy.
+Our strategy is to solely focus on shallow water drilling services, leveraging decades of industry experience and an outstanding track record to provide best-in-class operations for our customers.
+Our vision is to be the international jack-up contractor of choice by delivering outstanding performance through our fit-for-purpose business strategy.

-Our "fit-for-purpose" business strategy is focused on having the right assets in the right locations, operated by a right sized organization with high national content and appropriate policies, procedures and processes.
+Our fit-for-purpose business strategy is focused on having the right assets in the right locations, operated by a right sized organization with high national content and appropriate policies, procedures and processes.
 This allows us to meet our customers' specific needs in an efficient and cost-effective manner.

-We believe that the size of our fleet, coupled with the balance of premium, shallow draft and standard jack-ups, is well-suited to provide the right asset for various customer requirements across our operating regions.
-Our diverse fleet of jack-up rigs possesses proven operating capabilities and an increasing number of rigs have been outfitted with new technology and equipment aimed at reducing emissions in line with our sustainability goals.
-We continuously evaluate and enhance our fleet with "smart upgrades" to meet specifications for the markets in which we intend them to operate.
+We believe that the size of our fleet, coupled with the balance of premium and standard jack-ups, is well-suited to provide the right asset for various customer requirements across our operating regions.
+Our diverse fleet of jack-up rigs possesses proven operating capabilities with an increasing number of rigs outfitted with new technology and equipment aimed at reducing emissions in line with our sustainability goals.
+We continuously evaluate our fleet and enhance our rigs with "smart upgrades" to meet specifications for the markets in which we intend them to operate.
 Additionally, we are able to customize our rig equipment and operations to meet the specific technical needs of our customers, including for example the unique specifications for plugging and abandonment of mature wells, or installing offshore structures.

-In recent years, we have enhanced our active fleet through the opportunistic acquisition of premium jack-up rigs complementary to our fleet and available at historically low acquisition prices.
-From 2016 through 2021, we added nine premium jack-up rigs to our fleet at significantly lower prices than the historic cost of construction for comparable newbuild rigs.
-In 2022, we added another six premium jack-up rigs at attractive prices, five of which are high-specification, harsh environment capable units built for the North Sea ("Acquisition").
-Additionally, we have previously selectively sold rigs to improve the Company's financial flexibility and reduce the cost outlay for certain non-working assets and assets near the end of their useful lives.
+We continually evaluate the suitability of and prospects for our rigs.
+In recent years, we have enhanced our fleet through the opportunistic acquisition of premium jack-up rigs available at historically low acquisition prices.
+From 2016 through 2022, we added 15 premium jack-up rigs to our fleet at significantly lower prices than the historic cost of construction for comparable newbuild rigs.
+Five of the rigs most recently acquired are high-specification, harsh environment capable units built for the North Sea.
+These rigs were previously owned by one of our majority-owned subsidiaries but are now wholly-owned by the Company.
+In addition, from time to time certain of our standard jack-up rigs that have reached or are near the end of their useful lives may be difficult to redeploy on a cost-effective basis.
+In such instances, we have opportunistically sold these assets at highly attractive values.
+Selectively monetizing these standard rigs improves the Company's financial flexibility and reduces or avoids the cost outlay otherwise required to maintain or upgrade these assets.
 We believe our actions to maintain and upgrade our fleet, customize our rigs to customer requirements and selectively acquire and dispose rigs allows us to deploy a competitive fleet that can meet the needs of our customers.

-Our exclusive focus on jack-up rig operations has expanded geographically in 2022 into the North Sea following the Acquisition, adding to our previous core operating regions of MENAM, Southeast Asia, India and West Africa.
-The concentration of our fleet of rigs in these key geographic markets allows us to maintain critical mass and drive our significant market share in these operating regions.
-In addition, we believe activities in our core regions are generally characterized by low production costs, low carbon intensity and short cycle times have largely experienced significant upturn in rig demand throughout 2023, and will continue to show relatively favorable rig supply and demand fundamentals in the coming years.
+West Africa, and the North Sea with rigs from time to time moving between these regions.
+Following multiple rounds of contract suspensions in Saudi Arabia in 2024, which have impacted all of our peers in the region, we have begun to redeploy a number of both standard and premium rigs from MENAM to West Africa.
+Our presence in these key geographic markets allows us to maintain critical mass, drive significant market share and also provide opportunities for our rigs departing certain regions.
+In addition, we believe activities in our core regions are generally characterized by low production costs, low carbon intensity and short cycle times.
+Though rig demand has been uneven across these regions, we believe a number of these markets will exhibit relatively favorable rig supply and demand fundamentals in the medium and long term.